-Acquisition of a minority stake in a target by financial sponsors may still trigger the acquiring party's obligation of declaring to SAMR for merger clearance review, if the acquiring party gains control over the target through the transaction and any statutory threshold is satisfied.
+Acquisition of a minority stake in a target by financial sponsors may still trigger the acquiring party's obligation of declaring to SAMR for merger clearance review, if the acquiring party gains control (or even more or more investors act in concert to gain a joint control) over the target through the transaction and any statutory threshold is satisfied.
 According to the relevant guiding opinions from SAMR, the test for "control" should take into account various legal and factual factors, including, among others, voting mechanism of shareholders' or board meetings.
-Thus, if a financial sponsor who acquired minority interest is granted under the shareholders' agreement and/or articles of associations of the target a right to veto on certain significant operational matters of the target (e.g., business plan, budget, appointment and removal of CEO and CFO, branch/subsidiary setup and closedown), whether at the shareholder level or board level, it may be viewed as acquiring de facto control over the target, alone or in concert with others.
+Thus, if a financial sponsor who acquired minority interest is granted under the shareholders' agreement and/or articles of associations of the target a right to veto on certain "blacklist" matters of the target relating its operation (e.g., business plan, budget, appointment and removal of CEO and CFO, branch/subsidiary setup and closedown), whether at the shareholder level or board level, it may be viewed as acquiring de facto control over the target, alone or in concert with others.
 To manage the risk of triggering merger clearance, the acquiring party should think carefully to narrow down the scope of "veto" matters so as to avoid being regarded as taking control of the target's daily operation.
 Where substantial risk of failure to obtain merger clearance exists with a particular transaction, an acquiring party may consider: (i) making the receipt of merger clearance a condition precedent for it to close the deal and asking for a breakup fee from the selling party/target, and (ii) requiring the selling party/target to redeem the purchased shares of the acquiring party with agreed annual return if the transaction is invalidated or unwound by order of SAMR after the closing.
-In the past, the merger declaration involving a VIE arrangement has never been formally recognized by SAMR or MOFCOM which was the authority in charge of merger review for quite a long time, however, this practice has changed since 2020.
-In two cases released publicly by SAMR in April 2020 and November 2020 respectively, one of the transacting parties has a VIE structure, the SAMR's reviewing and making decision on the foregoing cases may signal a turning point that the VIE arrangement can obtain formal recognition from the regulatory authorities (or at least from SAMR) and will no longer constitute an obstacle to the making of merger clearance review.
-The said change was also evidenced by a new anti-trust guideline for platform economy industry (draft for public comments) promulgated by SAMR on November 10, 2020, where a merger involving VIE structure shall fall within the scope of merger clearance review, and such merger, when triggering the declaration thresholds, cannot be carried out without first obtaining a clearance from SAMR.
+Since 2020, cases publicly released by SAMR have shown that acquisitions involving a VIE arrangement can be the target transaction for merger clearance review.
+Major developments in the legislation of this area include: (i) the amended PRC Anti-monopoly Law ("AML") taking effect in August 2022 largely increases the law-violating costs for merger activities by setting an administrative fine up to RMB 5million or 10% of the annual turnover of the violator(s) (as the case may be) instead of up to RMB 500,000 applied before the AML amendments; and (ii) in January 2024, the State Council amended the relevant regulation to increase the statutory thresholds on the merger participators' revenues, as a result of which, it would be more difficult for small-tomedium sized market players to trigger the merger clearance review in their transactions.

-11. Have you seen an increase in the number of minority investments undertaken by financial sponsors and are they typically structured as equity investments with certain minority protections or as debt-like investments with rights to participate in the equity upside?
+11. Have you seen an increase in (A) the number of minority investments undertaken by financial sponsors and are they typically structured as equity investments with certain minority protections or as debt-like investments with rights to participate in the equity upside; and (B) 'continuation fund' transactions where a financial sponsor divests one or more portfolio companies to funds managed by the same sponsor?